“What Should I Wear to a Photoshoot?”

 First and foremost–No matter what, these are just little suggestions, but overall, I want you to look like yourself and feel your style is reflected in your session!

 But!
-There are colors to avoid, and ones to embrace… Prints to steer clear of, and others to play with… And then!
+There are colors that might be better to avoid, and ones to embrace… Prints to steer clear of, and others to play with… And then!
 Should you try and match the colors of your partner?
 What about accessories… Do you wear the hat, or ditch it?
 Go with some jewelry, or keep things simple?

 I love to style my clients, so they never have a doubt, but here is a quick and detailed guide to help you on your way!